A conference organized by the University of Montpellier on the cosmic creation of elements

 • Location: Planet Ocean, Odysseum shopping center, All.
 Ulysse, 34000 Montpellier

-• More information on the conference: here
+• More information about the conference: here

 • Registration required: here